fede183/notes/NotesAWS.md

 EC2 capacity reservations
 - no discount, get access on demand when you need it

-### QA
-Which Amazon EC2 pricing option provides a discount when you specify a number of EC2 instances to run a specific OS, instance family and size, and tenancy in one Region?

-Standard Reserved Instances

-Which Amazon EC2 pricing option provides a discount when you make an hourly spend commitment to an instance family and Region for a 1-year or 3-year term?

-EC2 Instance Savings Plans

 # Auto Scaling EC2
 Enables you to automatically add or remove Amazon EC2 instances in response to changing application demand.
 By automatically scaling your instances in and out as needed, you can maintain a greater sense of application availability.